-Why Did Coca-Cola Launch New Coke?
+Why Did the Company Launch the New Formula?

-What Went Wrong With New Coke?
+What Went Wrong With the New Formula?

-How Did Coca-Cola Respond to the Crisis?
+How Did the Company Respond to the Crisis?

-What Lessons Can Be Learned From New Coke?
+What Lessons Can Be Learned?

-The New Coke fiasco offers several valuable lessons for businesses:
+This fiasco offers several valuable lessons for businesses:

 Understand the Emotional Connection to Your Brand

 Market research should go beyond taste tests and surveys to capture the emotional and cultural significance of a product.
-Coca-Cola’s misstep highlights the need to consider how changes to a beloved product might affect loyal customers.
+The misstep highlights the need to consider how changes to a beloved product might affect loyal customers.

 Incorporate Customer Feedback Early and Often